Brucezhuu/Bruce.github.io/content/posts/Architecting software solution/02_ARCHITECT THE SOLUTION ARCHITECTURE (ASSET).md

 	- Disaster Recovery: The cloud provides easy-to-implement disaster recovery and backup solutions.
 Consider how cloud platforms can enhance business continuity.
 	- Vendor Lock-In: Ensure that the cloud services you choose do not create dependencies that prevent you from moving to another cloud provider or back to on-premise infrastructure if needed.
 	- Network and Latency: Assess whether the cloud provider’s network performance is sufficient for your application needs, especially if your users are globally distributed.
+	- Applications with Predictable, Fixed Workloads:Applications with stable and predictable resource demands may not benefit from the cloud’s scalability features, making an on-premises deployment potentially more cost-effective.
+	- High-Performance Compute (HPC) for Specialized Workloads:Certain high-performance computing applications that demand specialized hardware (e.g., GPUs, FPGAs for scientific simulations or custom-built supercomputers) may require dedicated infrastructure that can be better optimized in an on-premises setup.
+	- Applications Requiring Consistent Data Throughput and Low-Cost Storage:Applications requiring massive data throughput with high I/O demands (e.g., high-frequency transactional databases) or very low-cost storage may find cloud storage and data transfer fees prohibitive over time, making on-premises alternatives more attractive.

 ## 5. Architectural Descriptions

 - 4+1 Architectural View Model: This model uses multiple views (logical, process, physical, development) to capture different perspectives of the architecture, helping to meet the needs of various stakeholders (slide 74).